phossa/phossa-di/README.md

 - **Definition files**

-  Instead of configuring `$container` in the code, you may put your service and parameter definitions into one definition file or two seperated files *(seperating parameter definitions from service definitions will give you the benefit of loading different parameters base on different requirement etc.)*.
+  Instead of configuring `$container` in the code, you may put your service and parameter definitions into one definition file or several seperated files *(seperating parameter definitions from service definitions will give you the benefit of loading different parameters base on different requirement etc.)*.

-  PHP, JSON, XML definition file formats are supported, and will be detected automatically base on the filename suffixes.
+  PHP, JSON, XML file formats are supported, and will be detected automatically base on the filename suffixes.

   The service definition file `definition.serv.php`